 Do you have a photographic philosophy?

 I consider myself a humanistic photographer.
 My photo guru was W. Gene Smith.
-When I teach workshops I make sure students take a good luck at his photo essays including Country Doctor, Spanish Village, and Minamata.
+When I teach workshops I make sure students take a good look at his photo essays including Country Doctor, Spanish Village, and Minamata.
 Sebastiao Salgado is a present-day photographer I put on a pedestal for his humanistic approach to our shared profession.

 Where in the world are you and what's next for you?